-The huge haul of awards racked up by Staples shouldn’t really come as a shock, as she is, quite simply, one of the very best artists working in comics today.
+The huge haul of awards racked up by Staples shouldn’t really come as a shock – she is, quite simply, one of the best artists working in comics today.
 From the painterly, sweeping vistas and human drama of Saga to her ultra-hip take on the once tragically-dated Archie, Staples couples an incredibly versatile style with a total command of virtually every artistic and storytelling technique.

 Her vivid, sketchy characters are filled with personality and emotion, and she’s proven herself capable of convincingly bringing to life anything imaginable, including the crazy alien worlds and creatures of Saga, where a character with a TV for a head is just the tip of the iceberg!
 But what really helps Staples stand out from the crowd is the clarity of her layouts; each panel and angle is perfectly chosen to ensure that the dramatic requirements and pace of the story work in tandem with the narrative, resulting in easy-to-follow pages brimming with energy and feeling.